 If patients have abfraction lesions further damaged can be minimized by brushing gently and also avoiding long exposure to the root surfaces to acidic food and drink such as colas.

-Fortunately, there is a simple but highly technique sensitive treatment for dental abfractions.
+Fortunately, there is a simple but highly technique sensitive treatment for dental erosion.
 Many dentists have had mixed results with treating abfractions.
 Dr. Hawryluk explained the reason behind any less than stellar results relates to material selection and the technique used.
 Dr. Hawryluk Jr. at St. Lawrence Dentistry has treated these areas for many years and has refined the treatment technique.
 Dr. Hawryluk first cleans the area and then applies and root conditioner.
-This is followed by application of a dental bonding agent made by GC corporation.
-Finally a layer of 3M filtek supreme composite resin is applied.
+This is followed by application of a dental bonding agent made by GC Corporation.
+Finally, a layer of 3M filtek supreme composite resin is applied.
 Very thin diamonds are used after the placement to shape the bondings.
 Finally, if Dr. Hawryluk determines the cervical tooth loss is related to how the teeth interrelate, conservative bite adjustment is sometimes done.

-It is always best to treat dental abfractions early before too much tooth is lost.
+It is always best to treat dental erosion early before too much tooth is lost.
 If you suspect you may have a dental abfraction and you live in the Mississauga or Toronto area please call St. Lawrence Dentistry for an assessment.

 Below are actual examples of abfractions treated by Dr. Hawryluk Jr.